ammar-khan/prepare-yourself-for-future-career/tips.md

 Prepare yourself (mentioned in this guide) for the interview

-Write your best answer using STAR method
+Write your best answers using STAR method

 >Remember, interview is bi directional
 >